The Original Mickey Mouse Club Show

 Complementing the two main couples were Roberta Shore as Laura Rogan, and Steve Stevens as the erstwhile lover Drew Stafford.
 Roberta, who was billed as Jymme Shore, proved quite adept at playing the catty Laura, though in true Disney style and unlike the book, her character is redeemed at the end.
 The novel's author described Val Abernathy as "not pretty", so of course, the serial has her played by the beautiful Doreen Tracey.
 Another unattached character, Moselle Corey, was played by Shelley Fabares, who would become Annette's best friend through having worked with her on this serial.

-The song that launched Annette's recording career, How Will I Know My Love?, was written by Frances and Tom Adair, with producer Bill Walsh claiming partial credit for the lyrics.
+The song that launched Annette's recording career, How Will I Know My Love?, was written by Frances Jeffords and Tom Adair, with producer Bill Walsh claiming partial credit for the lyrics.
 The theme song Annette was by Jimmie Dodd, and was first used for a second season skit.
 It's melody is strangely evocative of the 1945 Jules Styne-Sammy Cahn hit It's Been A Long, Long Time.
-Among other songs heard during the serial were Meetin' at the Malt Shop and Don't Jump to Conclusions, both by Tom Adair and Buddy Baker.
+Other songs heard during the serial were Readin', Writin' and Rhythm, Meetin' at the Malt Shop, Pigeon Wing, and Don't Jump to Conclusions, all by Tom Adair and Buddy Baker.

 Veteran character actors Richard Deacon and Mary Wickes played gruff Uncle Archie and his housekeeper foil, Katie.
 Sylvia Field, who played Aunt Lila, is best remembered for playing Martha Wilson on the Dennis the Menace television series, from 1959-62.
-These three were the only prominent adults in the serial, Lillie Hayward having learned from the Spin and Marty series to keep grownups in the background.
+Doris Packer, who portrayed the school principal on Leave It to Beaver, played the somewhat elderly mother to Steve and Val Abernathy.

 Credits